Protecting high risk users with Advanced Protection

 Clear confirmation and navigation to program settings

-Once enrolled, users land on a new Advanced Protection settings page where they can review the program's benefits and manage their enrollment.
+Once enrolled, users land on a new Advanced Protection settings page to review the program's benefits and manage their enrollment.
+A branded progress indicator, inspired by the program's new logo, reinforced a cohesive security narrative throughout the experience.

 Leveraging existing security tools to further improve a user's security